joachimschmidt557/nochfragen/README.md

 ## Usage

 ```
-Usage of ./nochfragen:
-  -listen-address string
+Usage: nochfragen [-h] [--set-password <PASS>] [--listen-address <IP:PORT>] [--redis-address <IP:PORT>] [--root-dir <PATH>]

+Options:

+    -h, --help
+            Display this help and exit.

+        --set-password <PASS>
+            Set a new password and exit

+        --listen-address <IP:PORT>
-    	Address to listen for connections (default "0.0.0.0:8000")
+            Address to listen for connections

-  -redis-address string
+        --redis-address <IP:PORT>
-    	Address to connect to redis (default "localhost:6379")
+            Address to connect to redis

+        --root-dir <PATH>
+            Path to the static HTML, CSS and JS content

 ```

 ## Configuration

-- `nochfragen:password` in redis: The password required to access moderation features
+- `nochfragen:password` in redis: The password (scrypt hashed) required to access moderation features

+## License

+`nochfragen` is licensed under the GNU Affero General Public License 3.0 only.